-The soil borings were performed with a drilling rig equipped with a rotary head.
-Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a standard split barrel sampler.
+Four soil borings were performed with a drilling rig equipped with a rotary head.
+Conventional solid stem augers were used to advance the holes and samples of the subsurface materials were obtained using a Split Barrel sampler.
 The samples were identified according to boring number and depth, encased in polyethylene plastic wrapping to protect against moisture loss, and transported to our laboratory in special containers.